-The following table sets out the names of the seven (7) Nominees for election as directors, all major offices and positions with the Company and any of its significant affiliates each now holds, each nominee's principal occupation, business or employment, the period of time during which each has been a director of the Company and the number of Common Shares of the Company beneficially owned by each, directly or indirectly, or over which control or direction is exercised, as at April 29, 2022:
+The following table sets out the names of the five (5) Nominees for election as directors, all major offices and positions with the Company and any of its significant affiliates each now holds, each Nominee's principal occupation, business or employment, during the past five (5) years, and the number of Common Shares of the Company beneficially owned by each, directly or indirectly, or over which control or direction is exercised, as of the date of this Circular:

-Name of Nominee; Current Position with the Company and Province or State and Country of Residence Principal Occupation for the Past Five Years Period as a Director of the Company Common Shares Beneficially Owned or Controlled (1) Andrew William Bowering Chair of the Board and Independent Director British Columbia, Canada President of Bowering Projects since 1993; Executive Vice President, and director of Prime Mining Corp., April 24, 2019 to present.
-Since May 4, 2020 4,702,437 (2) Thomas Peregoodoff President, Chief Executive Officer and Director British Columbia, Canada President and CEO of the Company, May 1, 2021 to present; CEO, TF Massif Technologies Ltd., November 2019 to October 2020; President and CEO of Peregrine Diamonds Ltd., January 2012 to September 2018.
-Since August 10, 2021 1,000,000 Simon Patrick Clarke Director British Columbia, Canada CEO of American Lithium Corp., April 29, 2021 to present; CEO of Apollo Silver Corp., May 4, 2020 to May 01, 2021; Director, Jervois Mining Limited from June 2019 to August 2019 and Executive General Manager Corporate Affairs Jervois Mining from June 2019 to June 2020; CEO & Director M2 Cobalt Corp. (acquired by Jervois Global), June 2017 to June 2019.
-Since May 4, 2020 Nil Steven Thomas (3) Independent Director Ontario, Canada CFO of Mountain Province Diamonds, February 2022 to present; (CFO 2021, ended February 2022) Director, Franchise Global Health Inc., 2021 to present; CFO of Torex Gold from 2018 to 2020; Goldcorp (Canadian Operations), 2016 to 2018; De Beers Canada Inc., 2006 to 2016.
-Since September 24, 2021 Nil Sean Bromley (3) Independent Director British Columbia, Canada Mr. Bromley is and has been an independent consultant to various public and private companies.
-Since August 20, 2015 Nil Jocelyn Thompson (3) Independent Director California, USA Ms. Thompson is currently retired.
+Name of Nominee, Current Position with the Company and Province/State and Country of Residence Principal Occupation for the Past Five Years Director Since Common Shares Beneficially Owned or Controlled (1) Andrew William Bowering (4) Chair of the Board and Independent Director British Columbia, Canada President of Bowering Projects since 1993; Executive Advisor and director of Prime Mining Corp., April 24, 2019 to present.
+Since May 4, 2020 5,766,937 (2) Thomas Peregoodoff President, Chief Executive Officer and Director British Columbia, Canada President and CEO of the Company, May 1, 2021 to present; CEO, TF Massif Technologies Ltd., November 2019 to October 2020; President and CEO of Peregrine Diamonds Ltd., January 2012 to September 2018.
+Since August 10, 2021 1,000,000 Steven Thomas (3) Independent Director Ontario, Canada CFO and Co.
+Secretary of Mountain Province Diamonds, February 2022 to present; CFO and Director Franchise Global Health Inc., 2021 to 2022; CFO of Torex Gold from 2018 to 2020; CFO of Goldcorp (Canadian Operations), 2016 to 2018; CFO of De Beers Canada Inc., 2006 to 2016.
+Since September 24, 2021 Nil Jocelyn Thompson (3) Independent Director California, USA Ms. Thompson is currently retired.
 Previously, Ms. Thompson was a partner at Alston and Bird LLP.
-Since November 8, 2021 Nil
+Since November 8, 2021 Nil Collette Brown-Rodriguez (4) Independent Director Arizona, USA Director, Community & Tribal Relations at 8 Minute, March 2022 to present; Tribal Affairs Director at South32, 2019 to 2022; Manager Strategic Community Development at Freeport-McMoRan, 2015 to 2019.
+Since June 10, 2022 Nil

-Name of Nominee; Current Position with the Company and Province or State and Country of Residence Principal Occupation for the Past Five Years Period as a Director of the Company Common Shares Beneficially Owned or Controlled (1) Collette Brown-Rodriguez Nominee Director Arizona, USA Director, Community & Tribal Relations at 8 Minute, March 2022 to present; Tribal Affairs Director at South32, 2019 to 2022; Manager Strategic Community Development at Freeport-McMoRan, 2015 to 2019.
-Nominee Director Nil
+(1) The information as to principal occupation, business or employment and Common Shares beneficially owned or controlled is not within the knowledge of the management of the Company and has been furnished by the respective nominees.

-- (1) The information as to principal occupation, business or employment and Common Shares beneficially owned or controlled is not within the knowledge of the management of the Company and has been furnished by the respective nominees. - (2) Of the 4,702,437 Common Shares held by Mr. Bowering, 4,527,437 are held by him directly and 175,000 are held indirectly through Bowering Projects Ltd, a company wholly owned and controlled by Mr. Bowering. - (3) Member of the Audit Committee.
+(2) Of the 5,766,937 Common Shares held by Mr. Bowering, 5,591,937 Common Shares are held by him directly and 175,000 Common Shares are held indirectly through Bowering Projects Ltd., a company wholly-owned and controlled by Mr. Bowering.